12 Great Indoor PE Games For Kids

 #10: Crab Walk Races

-Crab walk is another really challenging, but beneficial, exercise for kids and adults alike, so you can also do crab walk races using the same idea as the bear crawl races.
+Crab walking is another really challenging but beneficial exercise for kids and adults, so you can also do crab walk races using the same idea as the bear crawl races.

 #11: Cheetahs, Frogs, and Kangaroos

-Another one of our fun indoor PE games for younger kids that helps develop listening skills, reflexes, and body control while also increasing muscular strength and aerobic fitness is Foxes and Hares.
+Foxes and Hares is another one of our fun indoor PE games for younger kids.
+It helps develop listening skills, reflexes, and body control while also increasing muscular strength and aerobic fitness.

-There are three different movements in this game.
+This game has three different movements.
 When you’re a cheetah, you sprint as fast as you can.

-Lastly, when you’re a kangaroo, you do two-foot bunny hops jumping as high and fast as you can, resembling a bounding kangaroo.
+Lastly, when you’re a kangaroo, you do two-foot bunny hops, jumping as high and fast as possible, resembling a bounding kangaroo.

 Kids are eliminated if they perform the wrong motion or fail to switch in time before you spot them.